 Do a quick check of the exact region you are heading to here before you go.

-Should I bring it?
+Should I Pack That?

-This is the exact process I go through in my own head when I am deciding what to bring.
+This is the exact process I go through (in my own head) when I am deciding what to bring.

 The Golden Rules